Bruhat operads: Introduction

 Let $d, n$ be integers, $1\leq d\leq n$.
 In \cite{MSFA} (cf. also \cite{MS}) certain posets $B(n,d)$ called {\it higher Bruhat orders} have been introduced, their definition is recalled below in \ref{def-hbo}.

 \

 One can describe them roughly as follows. $B(n,1) = S(n)$ with the classical weak Bruhat order.
 The poset $S(n)$ admits unique maximal and minimal elements, namely, the minimal element is the unit permutation $e$, whereas the maximal one is the permutation $\sigma_{max}$ of maximal length\footnote{where length means the usual length $\ell$ in a Coxeter group, so $\ell(\sigma_{max}) = n/(n-1)/2$.}.
-By definition $B(n,1)$ is certain quotient of the set of maximal (i.e. noncompressible) chains in $S(n)$ connecting $e$ with $\sigma_{max}$.
+By definition $B(n,2)$ is a certain quotient of the set of maximal (i.e. noncompressible\footnote{which means a collection $e < x_1 < \ldots < x_n < \sigma_{max}$ which cannot be included into a longer collection}) chains in $S(n)$ connecting $e$ with $\sigma_{max}$.

 \